 Your text-analysis response and source-based argument must be written in pen.
 Please bear in mind that the language of the given text and its perspectives can be reflecting the cultural and historical context of the days and place in which the text was written.

 You can use our video lessons and mini tests to get all set for the NYS Regents Exam English.

 Part I: Reading Comprehension (multiple choice)

-You will be asked to very closely read all three passages.
+You will be asked to very carefully read all three passages.
 After each of the passages, you need to answer a couple of multiple choice questions.
-Choose what you feel is the best answer to each individual question and put your answer on the answer sheet that you received separately.
+Choose what you feel is the best reply to each question and put your answer on the answer sheet that you received separately.
 It’s okay if you want to use the margins for taking notes while reading the texts.

 Part II: Writing From Source-based Argument

-You need to very carefully read each one of the four provided texts.
-Then, while you use evidence coming from at least 3 of the texts, you must write down a well-developed standing argument.
+You need to read each one of the four provided texts very carefully.
+Then, while you use evidence coming from at least 3 of the documents, you must write down a well-developed standing argument.
 You should establish your claim clearly, explain in what way your claim distinguishes from opposing or alternate claims, and use relevant, detailed, specified, and sufficient supporting evidence from at least 3 of the texts to make your argument stand.
 It’s not enough to just simply summarize the texts.